lazywhite/lang/backend/go/note.md

 32. fallthrough: no break and execute next case forcefully
 33. Maps are reference types, so they are allways passed by reference.
 You don't need a pointer.
 34. A "go" statement starts the execution of a function call as an independent concurrent thread of control, or goroutine, within the same address space.
 35. TOML: Tom's Obvious, Minimal Language
 36. getopt
 37. struct  only fields starting with a capital letter are exported
 38. string concate
 39. log package
-40. type rune: just like "int32", is used to distinguish charactor value from integer
+40. type rune: just like "int32", is used to distinguish charactor value from integer, when fmt.Println(m rune), it always output a number, m can be a char
 41. better not use global variable, hard to test, use I would pass it as a function param, or make it a struct method.
 Global variable is not very pragmatic for that even though it might seem so, a common way to do that is to define methods on a struct instead and keep the state there.
 42. do anything in goroutine and return the value over the channel